Legal Advice for Breathalyzer — 34 results

 Breathalyzers (the machines that estimate a persons BAC from that... more

-Written by attorney James Rowe, over 4 years ago.
+Written by attorney James Rowe, almost 5 years ago.

 Q. I was arrested for driving under the influence with a BAC of .09, barely above the legal limit.
 Do I have any defense to this crime, or should I just plead guilty?